What is a Futures Contract?

 - Commodity markets are very liquid.
 Transactions can be completed quickly, decreasing the chances of market movement between decision and execution.

-When two parties enter into a futures contract, they are not entering into a contract with each other.
+When two parties enter into a futures contract, they are not actually entering into a contract with each other.
 Instead, both parties are entering into a contract with the clearing house.
 The clearing house acts as a guarantor by assuming the credit risk of transactions.
 However, the clearing house will not take on the market risk.
-Thus, gains and losses will be transferred to and from the clearing house to the parties accounts on a daily basis.
+Thus, gains and losses will be transferred to and from the clearing house to the respective parties’ accounts on a daily basis.